Some Riemann Hypotheses from Random Walks over Primes: Convergence of the Euler Product for Non-Principal Dirichlet -Functions

-Due to the completely multiplicative property of $\chi$ one has the Euler product formula \beq L(s, \chi ) = \prod_{n=1}^\infty \( 1- \dfrac{\chi (p_n)}{p_n^{\,s}} \)^{-1}. \eeq Because the left hand side converges for $\Re(s)>0$ this opens up the possibility that the right hand side converges for $\Re (s) > \sigma_c$ for some $\sigma_c >0$.
-We will argue that $\sigma_c = 1/2$ and that the above Euler product formula is valid for $\Re (s) > 1/2$ since both sides of the equation converge there.
+Due to the completely multiplicative property of $\chi$ one has the Euler product formula \beq L(s, \chi ) = \prod_{n=1}^\infty \( 1- \dfrac{\chi (p_n)}{p_n^{\,s}} \)^{-1}. \eeq Because \eqref{Lfunct} converges for $\Re(s)>0$ this opens up the possibility that the product in \eqref{EPFDir} converges for $\Re (s) > \sigma_c$, for some $\sigma_c >0$, where now we refer specifically to the abscissa of convergence of the product in \eqref{EPFDir}.
+We will argue that in this case $\sigma_c = 1/2$ and the equality between \eqref{EPFDir} and \eqref{Lfunct} is valid for $\Re (s) > 1/2$ since both sides of the equation converge in this region.